8 Amazing Health Benefits of Cardamom (Elaichi)

 The antioxidant properties have the ability to promote heart safety.
 In addition, cardamom includes fiber, the element that can help lower cholesterol levels and boost heart health.

 The spice can also lower blood pressure levels and this is good for the heart.
 Just have a teaspoon of coriander mixture and a pinch of cardamom along with a cup of freshly squeezed peach juice.

-Black cardamom seems to perform much better than its green equivalent when it comes to health at heart.
+Black cardamom seems to perform much better than its green equivalent when it comes to heart health.
 One research conducted in patients with ischemic heart disease had its plasma lipid profiles and antioxidant status and fibrinolytic activity (a mechanism that prevents the development of blood clots and causes problems) getting better after ingestion of black cardamom.

 According to a Harvard Medical School study, cardamom is one of the ingredients that heart experts typically provide at their dinners.